ligadata-mkhalawi/Kamanja/trunk/docs/source/java/java-model.rst

 Passing Explicit Functions to RDD Methods
 -----------------------------------------

-This is not currently supported in Java 7
-(will be available in Java 8 once it is certified for the product).
+Interfaces are provided
-So, a number of interfaces have been provided that can be implemented by an inner Java class (contained within the model), and then an instantiated object of that class is passed to the RDD method.
+that can be implemented by an inner Java class (contained within the model);
+an instantiated object of that class is then passed to the RDD method.

-The interfaces that are provided are listed here and the developer must choose the appropriate interface to implement based on the RDD method that he/she wishes to use.
+The interfaces that are provided are listed here;
+choose the appropriate interface to implement based on the RDD method upi want to use.

 All the interfaces are defined in the com.ligadata.KamanjaBase.api.java.function package: